 There is another set of upgrades as well, which can be unlocked using a different currency – crystals.
 Don’t worry though, you can’t buy these with real money.
 You earn them for killing a certain amount of each enemy, completing daily quests or progressing in the story.
 These bonuses are slightly different as they revolve around Tesla – allowing you to swap what perk you pick up, how long the mech lasts for, and even makes it so teleporting through enemies hurts them!

-In terms of the actual enemies, there is a decent selection, I’ve encountered eight types so far, each with their strengths and weaknesses.
+In terms of the actual enemies, there is a decent selection, I’ve encountered eight types so far, each with its strengths and weaknesses.
 You also have a ‘death count’ for each enemy – so as you kill more and more of the same creature, you unlock a permanent damage boost against that type, so if you’re stuck on a certain level then the more you play, the easier they get to kill.
 There are also a few boss-type creatures as well as the standard minion-types and even though you will be dying quite a lot, none of the deaths feel cheap or unfair – it’s all about getting the upgrades, levelling up and taking down enough enemies to improve your boosts on them.

 Once you’re done with the single-player experience, you have a few other modes you can play through as well.
 First of all, we have a local co-op mode.
 So bring up-to three friends with you to play along if you are stuck or want some help.
 Do you have a friend who doesn’t live with you or can’t come around, yet you want to play with them?
 Set up Share Play – this will allow them to play local co-op games from their PS4 as if they were sat next to you.

-There is also a survival mode which you unlock.
-This is pretty much what it says on the tin – you will play out wave after wave of enemies as you see how long you can survive for.
+There is also a survival mode that you unlock.
+This is pretty much what it says on the tin – you will play out wave after wave of enemies as you see how long you can survive.
 This is a cool mode if you want to try out new weapons or grind your number of kills to increase the damage you take out on certain enemies.
 The game also features online leaderboards in this mode – see if you can grab that elusive number one spot!

 Finally, we have daily challenges.
 Each day a new set of challenges will appear – if you successfully complete these (usually ‘kill X amount of Y’) then you will earn yourself some upgrade crystals which can be used to unlock bonuses above.